MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-connect.md

 ## Mirroring Surface Hub 2S display on another device

-You can output video to another display using either USB-C or MiniDP, as indicated in the following table.
+You can output video to another display using MiniDP, as indicated in the following table.

 ### Surface Hub 2S video-out settings